cwinpy/cwinpy/docs/pe/pe.rst

    `bilby <https://lscsoft.docs.ligo.org/bilby/>`_) it will default to use the ``rwalk`` sampling method.
-In this example, in the ``sampler-kwargs`` argument the ``'sample'`` method value is instead set to ``'rslice'`` as this is found to be quicker than ``rwalk`` when the other arguemnts are left at their default values.
+In this example, in the ``sampler-kwargs`` argument the ``'sample'`` method value is instead set to ``'rslice'`` as this is found to be quicker than ``rwalk`` when the other arguments are left at their default values.
 If using ``rwalk`` it is worthwhile exploring different values of the ``walks`` argument to find the most efficient settings.
 Further information on dynesty settings can be found
    `here <https://dynesty.readthedocs.io/en/latest/faq.html#sampling-questions>`_.